neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 **Maintaining a well-organised neuroscience project is hard.**

-Although everyone can appreciate the benefits of a tidy project folder, the practicalities of running an experiment often gets in the way.
-Folder organisation is low on the list of priorities when it comes to acquisition sessions spent managing complex systems and experimental animals.
+Everyone can appreciate the benefits of a tidy project folder, but the practicalities of running an experiment often gets in the way.
+Folder organisation is low on the priority list during acquisition sessions spent managing complex systems and experimental animals.

-However, the cost of small mistakes during data acquisition can be high.
+However, the cost of small mistakes during data acquisition are high.
-One misplaced character may mean sessions are missed by analysis scripts or subject identifications duplicated.
+One misplaced character can mean sessions are missed by analysis scripts or subject identifiers duplicated.
-The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing code managing the naming and transfer of folders—a task entirely unrelated to the central research goals.
+The best protection against such errors is automating the process through acquisition scripts—resulting in hours spent writing data-management code entirely unrelated to the central research goals.

 In our previous blog post, we highlighted the benefits of data standardisation for systems neuroscience, introducing the